zithro/qubes-doc/arch-spec-0.3.md

 But besides DoS attacks the attacker cannot achieve anything else, e.g. cannot read or tamper (in a mean- ingful way) with the VM private data or with the root filesystem used by each VM (or by Dom0).
 In most cases DoS attacks are not such a big problem and are relatively easy manageable.
-Particularly the well known solution against this form of attacks is to make regular backups of data.
+Particularly the well known solution against this form of attack is to make regular backups of data.

 **7.2.
-System boot process**
+System boot process** (OUTDATED)

 Qubes boot process comprises several steps.